njgit/App-Pipeline-Lite/docs/index.rst

    plite run my-pipeline

-would execute four jobs over each row of the database, as indicated below:
+would execute four jobs over each row of the datasource, as indicated below:

 +------------+-------------+-----------+------------+----------------------------------------------------------------+
 | file       | source      | curator   | transport  |  job command                                                   |